mklemmingen/DigiDoubt/README.md

 └── .git
 ```

-## For the time being, all results of this tool are manually checked and added to the blocklist.
+### For the time being, all results of this tool are manually checked and added to the blocklist.
+### I suggest running this tools in a VPN-protected environment or in conjunction with PiVPN